-FCAS Providers may apply to AEMO under clause 3.8.3 of the NER to aggregate their ancillary service generating units or ancillary service loads for the purposes of central dispatch.
-Where aggregation has been approved, market ancillary service offers must only be made in respect of the Aggregated FCASAncillary Service Facility.
+FCAS Providers may apply to AEMO under clauseNER 3.8.3 of the NER to aggregate their ancillary service generating units or ancillary service loads for the purposes of central dispatch.
+Where aggregation has been approved, market ancillary service offers must only be made in respect of the Aggregated Ancillary ServiceFCAS Facility.